-The Deputy Mayor is either appointed by the Mayor or elected by the members of Council, at the first meeting of Council.
-The Deputy Mayor exercises the same roles as other elected members, and if the Mayor is absent or incapacitated, the Deputy Mayor must perform all of the responsibility and duties, and may exercise the powers, of the Mayor.
+The Deputy Chairperson is elected by Board members at the first meeting of each triennium of the Methven Community Board.
+The Deputy Chairperson exercises the same roles as other Board members.
+If the Chairperson is absent or incapacitated, the Deputy Chairperson must perform all of the responsibilities and duties, and may exercise the powers, of the Chairperson.